dell/terraform-provider-powerscale/docs/data-sources/synciq_replication_report.md

 }

 # Output value of above block by executing 'terraform output' command
-# You can use the the fetched information by the variable data.powerscale_replication_report.filtering
+# You can use the the fetched information by the variable data.powerscale_synciq_replication_report.filtering
 output "powerscale_replication_report_filter" {
-  value = data.powerscale_replication_report.filtering
+  value = data.powerscale_synciq_replication_report.filtering
 }
 ```